Micro1021/Micro1021/README.md

 I’m @Micro1021
-I’m interested in cybersecurity
-I’m currently learning python and penetration testing I’m looking to collaborate on CTF's and projects
+I’m interested in cybersecurity.
+I am currently learning penetration testing and python.
+I look forward to collaboration on projects and CTFs in the future.
 Reach me: microgithub@protonmail.com